- Normal precautions

 If you’re a victim of a crime while on holiday in Egypt, report it to the tourist police immediately.
 You won’t be able to pursue the matter once you’ve left Egypt if you fail to do so.
 You can contact us at the Irish Embassy in Cairo if you need help.

-If you’re planning to drive in Egypt, you should be extremely careful as driving conditions in Egypt can be hazardous, particularly at night outside major cities.
+Driving conditions in Egypt are often hazardous, particularly at night outside major cities.
 Accidents are common and drivers often pay little heed to the rules of the road.
+Most sign posts outside major cities are in Arabic only.

 If you want to drive: